ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 For example, knowing that a device is running a weak version of firmware provides a way to aim attacks better.

+Every claim in Attestation Evidence and Attestation Results is potentially PII (Personally Identifying Information) depending on the end-end use case of the attestation.
+Attestation that goes up to include containers and applications may further reveal details about a specific system or user.

 Evidence and Attestation Results data structures are expected to support integrity protection encoding (e.g., COSE, JOSE, X.509) and optionally might support confidentiality protection (e.g., COSE, JOSE).